Scientific Name

 Description

-Yucca gloriosa is a relatively slow-growing shrub or a small tree, usually solitary or rarely with several stems arising from the base and topped by a cluster of stiff sword-like glaucous-green leaves.
-It grows up to 8 feet (2.4 m) tall.
-Leaves are linear, usually with smooth or rarely finely-toothed margins and a pointed tip.
-They are up to 20 inches (50 cm) long and 2 inches (5 cm) wide.
+Yucca gloriosa is a relatively slow-growing shrub or a small tree, usually solitary or rarely with several stems arising from the base and topped by a cluster of stiff, sword-like, glaucous-green leaves.
+It can grow up to 8 feet (2.4 m) tall.
+The leaves are linear, usually with smooth or rarely finely-toothed margins and a pointed tip.
+They can measure up to 20 inches (50 cm) long and 2 inches (5 cm) wide.

-The flowers are bell-shaped, creamy-white, sometimes tinged with red or purple, and appear in late summer arranged in a panicle borne on an up to 4 feet (1.2 m) long stalk with the lower portion resting among the leaves.
-Fruits are leathery, elongated, 6-lobed, and up to 3.2 inches (8 cm) long berries.
+The bell-shaped, creamy-white flowers, sometimes tinged with red or purple, appear in late summer.
+They are arranged in a panicle borne on a long stalk, with the lower portion resting among the leaves.
+The flower stalk can grow up to 4 feet (1.2 m) long.
+The fruits are leathery, elongated, 6-lobed berries that can reach up to 3.2 inches (8 cm) in length.

 Hardiness